TomV77/HLDNbot/README.md

 **💰 Support this project**:
 * Sign up to Hyperliquid with this [referral link](https://app.hyperliquid.xyz/join/FREQTRADE) or use code **FREQTRADE** for 10% fee reduction
 * This is an alternative to Liminal, that is also a good option.
-See [referral link](https://liminal.money/join/FREQTRADE).
+See [Liminal referral link](https://liminal.money/join/FREQTRADE).

 ---